G1OJS/SARK100-Firmware/pages/G1OJS Firmware Overview.md

 ---
 layout: default
-title: "V03 Overview"
+title: "G1OJS Firmware Overview"
-permalink: /V03-Overview/
+permalink: /G1OJS-Firmware-Overview/
 ---
 # Screenshots and Changes to Menus
 ## A new main screen layout